maitiigor/icdl-atc-portal/README.md

 # icdl-atc-portal
-ICDL ATC Centers for beneficiary Institutions
+ICDL ATC Centers for Beneficiary Institutions

+This project handles ICDL Module creation and accepting of applications